 Sound Chemical Regulations

-Governments worldwide establish chemical safety guidelines and regulations, and the United Nations and other international organizations work to harmonize these to promote safe use of chemical products globally.
+Governments worldwide establish chemical safety guidelines and regulations, and the United Nations and other international organizations work to promote safe use of chemical products globally.
 ACC supports regulations that are based on a thorough evaluation of several factors, such as how a chemical is actually used, its potential adverse effects, its exposure to the environment and humans (including children and other sensitive groups) and the most cost effective ways to manage potential risks.

 Scientific Understanding of Chemical Safety